schwarzschildkugelblitz/The_Hive/README.md

 ## Electronics
 ### Power system
-the worker bee is power by powerfull 7.2 V 2500 mah li-ion Battery
+the worker bee is powered by powerful 7.4 V 2500 mah li-ion Battery